 You may change your name by simply picking a new name and then using it in your daily life.
 You can just start using your new name with friends, family, and any businesses with which you have contact.
 You will also need to change your records with various government agencies.

 It is important to let friends, family, and your common contacts know that your name has changed.
 Generally, it is easiest to first change your name with the post office, then on your driver's license, and then with the Social Security Administration.

-See the Maryland Judicary's Department of Family Adminstration for forms and instructions.
+See the Maryland Judiciary's Department of Family Administration for forms and instructions.